 Is Limber compatible with Lottie / Bodymovin?

-Limber's default limbs are fully compatible with Bodymovin and Lottie for web.
+Limber's default limbs are fully compatible with Bodymovin and Lottie for web, (apart from the Legacy Taper - just use a standard taper instead).
 Custom limbs, including those that you have rigged artwork to, may or may not work as expected - because Limber supports all Shape layer features, but Bodymovin does not.
 The Merge Paths operator and Tapered Strokes, for example, are not supported in Bodymovin.

 At the time of writing, Lottie for devices still does not support any After Effects expressions, and so you will need to bake all expressions to keyframes in order to use limbs with Lottie for devices.
 This is a universal problem that affects all After Effects IK tools equally.
 The good news is that Limber's default limbs use relatively few expressions, so baking them to expressions and optimising the resulting keyframes, is relatively simple.

 You should always enable Hidden and Guide layers to use Limber with Bodymovin.

 Why are my controllers offset in the comp?